people-os/support-shift-scheduler/README.md

 In the `Team Model` Google Sheet:

-1. Check that the `Next Cycle Dates` tab reflects the correct Monday date (in YYYY-MM-DD format) for the week for which you need to create the support schedule.

-2. If there will be new team members onboarding to support in the week to be scheduled, ensure that you have onboarded them all in the `Team Model`.
+1. If there will be new team members onboarding to support in the week to be scheduled, ensure that you have onboarded them all in the `Team Model`.

-3. From the `Custom scripts` menu, run `Refresh UK Time Support Availabilities`, and wait for the script to finish.
+2. From the `Custom scripts` menu, run `Refresh UK Time Support Availabilities`, and wait for the script to finish.

-4. From the `Custom scripts` menu, run `Update Support Scheduler Input`, and wait for the script to finish.
+3. From the `Custom scripts` menu, run `Update Support Scheduler Input`, and wait for the script to finish.